Unite to Light

-Unite to Light is a Santa Barbara-based nonprofit organization whose mission is to “manufacture and distribute efficient, durable, low cost solar lamps and solar chargers to people without access to electricity."
+Unite to Light is a Santa Barbara-based nonprofit organization that works to distribute low-cost solar lamps and solar chargers to people without access to electricity.

 As of 2019, over 120,000 lights had been distributed to more than 70 countries with the goal of improving education, health, and disaster preparedness.

 History

-In 2009 a professor visiting from Ghana, Osei Darkwa, lamented to faculty at the University of California Santa Barbara (UCSB), Institute for Energy Efficiency (IEE) that students from rural parts of their country were unprepared for the rigors of the University.
+In 2009 a professor visiting from Ghana, Osei Darkwa, lamented to faculty at the University of California Santa Barbara (UCSB), Institute for Energy Efficiency (IEE) that students from rural parts of their country were unprepared for the rigors of the university.
 They noted that if the students had access to safe, affordable and reliable lights, students would be able to spend more time studying and also replace the kerosene lamps and candles that cause financial, health, and environmental issues.
 At the time, the available solar LED lights on the market cost $30, a price point far above what the average family in Ghana was able to spend.

 The IEE team, in conjunction with UCSB's Engineers Without Borders, designed, developed, and began distribution of a new light in 2010 through the newly created non-governmental organization, Unite to Light.
 John E. Bowers, director of IEE, spearheaded the project, along with Claude Dorias, and the development of the light was aided by advice from scientist Shuji Nakamura and physicist Alan J. Heeger.
 Their combined efforts created a durable, portable, low-cost, reliable solar light with one rechargeable battery.

 Since 2010, Unite to Light has distributed this solar light throughout the globe.
-In 2012 the solar light was renamed the Luke Light in honor of 19-year-old graduate Lucas Voss-Kernan, who had passed away that year and in whose name a fundraiser was held to donate lights to off-the-grid Kenyan communities.
+In 2012 the solar light was renamed the Luke Light in honor of 19-year-old graduate Lucas Voss-Kernan, who had died that year and in whose name a fundraiser was held to donate lights to off-the-grid Kenyan communities.

 In 2014 Unite to Light developed a new device, a solar light with a USB port that charges cell phones and e-readers.
 This new product was in response to demand for a way to charge cell phones in areas without reliable electricity.
 In 2018 the device was updated with a larger battery, two USB outputs to charge multiple devices at once, and a more compact design.
 Partners including Hope Health Action Network and Maternity Foundation use these chargers to aid midwives in their communities and continue their training in the field.
 In 2019 the Luke Light's design was further developed to be brighter, longer lasting, and waterproof.